arghyadutta080/Realtime-Editable-Doc/README.md

 # Realtime Editable Document

-This web-application made as a mini clone of Google-Doc with the realtime documentation updation and store the data in database field
+This web-application made as a mini clone of Google-Doc with the realtime documentation updation and store the data in database

 ## Tech Stacks